-In February of 2003, I ventured into an area of my hometown that I had never seen in all my years of living in Miami.
+In 2003, I decided it was time to venture into an area of my hometown that I had never seen in all my years of living in Miami.
 It was way back in 2003.
 The Wynwood neighborhood is directly adjacent to the glimmering skyscrapers, upscale shopping boutiques, and galleries of downtown Miami.
 But at that time almost nobody who didn’t actually live there ever strayed into it, at least on purpose.
 Economically depressed and forgotten, Wynwood was an area simply avoided by visitors and most Miami natives alike.

 But back then something was starting to happen here — a renaissance of sorts fueled by the newly burgeoning street art phenomenon.
 As it turns out, Wynwood was the perfect place for street art; a neighborhood with street after street with flat, smooth walls originally built as factories and warehouses back in the early 1900’s when Wynwood was a thriving commercial and residential neighborhood.

 So the word was out, and even though I had no idea if this would be some kind of photographic opportunity for me, I still had to see it.
 My main target was the old dilapidated Miami RC Cola Factory, abandoned and locked down since 1993.
 Supposedly the old complex had become the heart of the newly burgeoning Miami graffiti movement, a place for artists to show their work, their “pieces”.
 Entering was easier said than done, and ultimately I had to crawl through a small hole I had found in one of the outer walls of the complex.